-(image) Though remodelled between 1876 and 1896, the basic walling is still that of the Chapel Royal of 1793.
+Though remodelled between 1876 and 1896, the basic walling is still that of the Chapel Royal of 1793.
 The future Prince Regent laid the foundation stone, but seldom worshipped there (according to legend he took exception to a sermon he heard there (Mitchell/Shell Guide p86)) and it was initially only used during the summer season.
 In 1803 it became a chapel of ease to St Nicholas (Sawyer I p299).
 When built, the chapel stood behind a house on North Street.
 It was a stuccoed box with galleries, a lantern and a low south colonnade.
-The architect, T Saunders (1 p4), is otherwise unknown.
+Nothing beyond his name is known for certain about the architect, T Saunders (1 p4).

 Beyond the removal of the lantern in 1807 and its re-instatement in 1848 (Sawyer I p305), little was changed until 1876, when Sir A W Blomfield recast the interior (B 34 p498).
-He was constrained by the need to keep the existing structure – the coved ceiling rising to the lantern can have changed little.
+He was constrained by the need to keep the existing structure; the coved ceiling rising to the lantern can have changed little.
 The altar remained at the west end in a new short recess, with galleries on three sides.
-He refronted these in dark wood, with iron columns and fretted arches above – there is a similar arrangement in front of the sanctuary.
-The Royal pew on the east side previously had a bowed front, but became straight (Sawyer I p309).
+Blomfield gave these new fronts in dark wood, with iron columns and fretted arches above and there is a similar arrangement in front of the sanctuary.
+The Royal pew on the east side previously had a bowed front, but this became straight (Sawyer I p309).

 For the chapel to remain viable, the space under the south gallery was converted into a religious bookshop in the 1970s.
 Despite this, the resident population of the parish became so small that in 1978 it was made part of the parish of St Nicholas.
 In c1992 the bookshop moved out (1 p26) and in honour of the bicentenary of the first building Caroe and Partners (Cocke p87) re-ordered the chapel round a central table and it was redecorated in light colours.
 It continues in use and the space under the north gallery has been partitioned off, whilst the former altar area is little used except for purposes of music.
 In 2012 the exterior was restored, which included the conservation of the terra cotta work.
 The architects were HMDW Architects, supervising architect J Vallis (The Times 24 Nov 2012) and the project won the King of Prussia’s gold medal for that year, awarded by the ICBS.